ParadigmHyperloop/Routes/README.md

 cd Routes
 sudo ./setup.sh
 ```
 This will clone GDAL, compile it, and install it.
 It will also compile restbed and add it to the lib folder.
 This will take a while and is also why `./setup.sh` requires sudo.
-It will also download boost 1.6.5 and glm, copying all of the headers into the include directory.
+It will also download boost 1.6.5, restbed and glm, copying all of the headers into the include directory and compiling the necessary libraries.

 After setup finishes, run these commands to actually build the Routes project.